 Last season, the New York Islanders clocked in a mighty 100 points, with the strength of the Metropolitan Division keeping them down as the top wild card seed in the East.
 Outstanding performances from all of the New York Islanders, but particularly John Tavares, pulled them past the Florida Panthers in the first round, but then the superior Tampa Bay Lightning took them down in five games in the next.

 Last season, Andrew Ladd saw his stat lines drop, but this was greatly due to his contract situation with the Winnipeg Jets and him eventually being traded to the Chicago Blackhawks.
-With 25 goals and 46 points across 78 games for two teams last season, Ladd looked to be one of the best free agents on the market, outside of Kyle Okposo and Frans Nielsen.
+With 25 goals and 46 points in 78 games for two teams last season, Ladd looked to be one of the best free agents on the market, outside of Kyle Okposo and Frans Nielsen.

 Now standing with seven points in 31 games, a -10 rating, 18 penalty minutes and a 7.7 shooting percentage, it’s safe to say that the 31-year-old is having the worst season of his career.